rasta-manPG/UT/README.md

 !_____! !_!
 59%
   NOOK
-The text of precentage "%" is dinamically going up and down in relation with the team colour possesion The mutator works for any HUDScale setting in user.ini Made by Rasta-man
+The text of precentage "%" is dinamically going up and down in relation with the team colour possesion The mutator works for any HUDScale setting in user.ini and any resolution player have Made by Rasta-man